Rehabilitation & Therapy

 Physical & Occupational Therapy

 Many therapies can be provided at home to speed recovery from illness, injury or surgery, including physical therapy, occupational therapy and speech therapy.
 Home based therapy allows individuals to develop independence with daily activities in a convenient and comfortable setting.
 Families are also able to be closely involved in the rehabilitation process.
-Therapy plays an important role in helping an individual regain productivity and independence and therapists here at Interim HealthCare of New Castle are often a critical part of the health care team.
+Therapy plays an important role in helping an individual regain productivity and independence and therapists here at Interim HealthCare of Delaware are often a critical part of the health care team.

 Physical Therapy (PT) Helps Regain Function